1jour1vin

 4/5 (1 customers)

-Produced from a plot located in the commune of Comblanchien, near the famous Nuits Saint Georges Premier Cru, Clos de la Maréchale, this intense white wine opens with aromas of white flowers (hawthorn, acacia), with a subtle spicy nuance.
-A fairly round wine with a rich, fleshy impression, whose balance develops more easily during aging.
+Hailed from a vineyard plot located in the village of Comblanchien, near the famous Nuits-Saint-Georges 1er Cru, Clos de la Maréchale, this intense white wine opens with aromas of white flowers (hawthorn, acacia), along with a subtle spicy note.
+A fairly round wine with a rich, fruity texture, whose balance develops more easily during aging.
 A beautiful white!

 Rated site